Fourier Transform

 Fast Fourier Transform (FFT)

-The DFT requires \(O(N^2)\) operations when computed directly from its definition - prohibitive for large signals.
-The Fast Fourier Transform (FFT), is not a different transform but an efficient algorithm that reduces the complexity to \(O(N \log N)\).
-This reduction - from hours to seconds for large \(N\) - is what makes real-time audio processing, medical imaging, and spectral methods in ML computationally feasible.
+The DFT requires \(O(N^2)\) operations when computed directly from its definition.
+That cost is prohibitive for large signals.
+The Fast Fourier Transform (FFT) is not a different transform but an efficient algorithm that reduces the complexity to \(O(N \log N)\).
+This reduction turns hours into seconds for large \(N\), which is what makes real-time audio processing, medical imaging, and spectral methods in ML computationally feasible.

 Cooley-Tukey Algorithm (Radix-2 FFT):